 Phone: 541 754 1858 (h); 541 602 1007 (c)

 |Candidate’s Statement for Mike Beilstein - Oregon 4th Congressional District

 Corvallis City Council, 1999-2000, 2007-2016

 We are far over the “safe” target of 350 ppm atmospheric carbon dioxide.

 Producers and consumers need to start paying for the environmental costs of dumping CO2 into the air.
 The “carbon fee and dividend” approach will internalize the costs of CO2 pollution, and create incentives for appropriate energy technology.
 This is a practical GREEN solution to a civilization threatening problem.

-The PACIFIC GREEN PARTY is not about protest or radical environmentalism.
-It is about practical solutions that benefit everyone in creating a sustainable and just global society.
+The PACIFIC GREEN PARTY is about practical solutions that benefit everyone in creating a sustainable and just global society.

 • Stop using the military to enrich oil companies at the cost of thousands of lives and trillions of dollars.

 • Single payer national health system.
 Comprehensive community based care.

 • Fund education that develops our full potential.
 Eliminate tuition.
 Forgive student debt.